ffilz/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

 LRU_Run_Interval(uint32, range 1 to 24 * 3600, default 90)
     Base interval in seconds between runs of the LRU cleaner thread.

+Cache_FDs(bool, true)
+    If Cache_FDs is false then FDs will remained cached till the LRU reaper thread invokes and tries to close the FDs.

+    If Cache_FDs is true (default) then FDs get cached and LRU reaper thread on invocation will try to close the FDs only when the currentopen >= fds_lowat (FD low watermark).

 FD_Limit_Percent(uint32, range 0 to 100, default 99)
     The percentage of the system-imposed maximum of file descriptors at which Ganesha will deny requests.